FollowTheProcess/pytoil/docs/index.md

 </div>

 If you don't know what pipx is, go check it out!
+But basically it allows python CLI tools to be installed in their own sandboxed environments but you can still access the CLI as if it was installed globally!

 You can always fall back to pip